Let’s face it! Many of us go to great lengths to halt signs of ageing.

 From injections and surgeries to napalming our face with as many ingredients as we can.

-But if you want to keep your skin truly healthy, what you need to do is replenish the ingredients found naturally in your skin.
+But if you want to keep your skin truly healthy, you need to replenish the ingredients found naturally in your skin.

-Yet sadly, in a cruel twist of fate, we begin to run out of these crucial ingredients as we age.
+Yet sadly, in a cruel twist of fate, we begin to run out of these crucial ingredients like cholesterol as we age.

 Here at the Naked Chemist, we believe that our skin is a living organism and will respond to whatever you feed it; this we achieve by including skin-identical ingredients like ceramides in our formulas, which mimic the composition of your skin.

 These ingredients seamlessly integrate to maintain your barrier function and support collagen production – the fibres found deep in the dermal layer that sustains the structure of your skin.

 By working with the physiology of the skin, these ingredients work in harmony with your skin’s natural ability to repair and regenerate itself.

 So join us as we take a closer look at the ingredients that make up the components of your skin.

 To determine the ideal ingredients to include in our range to help nourish the skin, we first needed to consider the natural constituents of the skin’s layers to mimic that same composition.

 The outermost layer of your skin, the epidermis, is composed of many keratinocyte cells that combine with several lipids (fats) – including ceramides, cholesterol, and fatty acids – which serve as a protective barrier.